Tellertomate/Roomlogin/README.md

 Only Linux and Docker!
 Made for the RFID-RC522 simular models maybe will work too.
 A solution to "Login" into a room.

+# Installation

-## 1. Install the requirements and repo
+## 1. Install the requirements and repository
 #### Updating and installing the requirements:
 ```
 sudo apt update && sudo apt install python3 git nano tmux docker.io docker-compose